davidlougheed/strkit/docs/caller_catalog.md

 The important requirements here are:

   * The fields are tab-separated
+  * The rows are sorted by contig, and then by starting position
   * Locus coordinates are 0-based and half-open (start is inclusive, end is exclusive)
   * The locus motif must come **last** in the row, but *any number of fields* can separate the end position and the motif.